Illinois Domestic Violence Laws

 • people who have a child in common

-• people in a dating or engagement relationship, and
+• people who are or were in a dating or engagement relationship, and

 • people with disabilities and their caregivers.